cognizant-ai-labs/autoinit/README.md

 WARNING:root:No LayerOutputDistributionEstimator found for layer UpSampling2D.
 Using the default PassThroughOutputDistributionEstimator instead.
 ```

 In this case, the mean and variance are simply returned unchanged.
 If performance is satisfactory, no action is required.
-Otherwise, you should create a `LayerOutputDistributionEstimator` for your specific layer type and validate its performance using `visualize_init.py`.
+Otherwise, you should create a `LayerOutputDistributionEstimator` for your specific layer type and validate its performance using the `AutoInitVisualizer`.

 ## Citation